arsatiki/clical.js/README.md

 =====

-The primary goal is to provide an easily accessible tool for people not familiar with Cliffor algebras.
+The primary goal is to provide an easily accessible tool for people not familiar with Clifford algebras.
 Specifically, performance is a bit of a non-concern.
 It is for exploration, for toying and for

 For "production use," whatever that may mean, this is probably not a good tool.